IESE Business School

 To help students network with potential employers, Career Services coordinates a Career Forum each fall to which it invites leading companies to present their firms and conduct first-round interviews with second-year students.
 IESE reports that about 70 percent of second-year students secure post-MBA jobs through the Career Forum and that first-year students find the Career Forum to be useful for sourcing potential summer internships.
 Students can also gain exposure to recruiting firms at company presentations that are held on campus throughout the academic year and career treks held by clubs with a focus on a certain region or industry.

-Upon graduating, 29% of members of the Class of 2017 remained in Spain, while 34% relocated to other European countries.
-South America drew 11% of graduates, Asia 16%, North America 5% and the Middle East and Africa 5%.
+Upon graduating, 20% of members of the Class of 2020 remained in Spain while 26% relocated to other European countries.
+Latin America drew 22% of graduates and 20% headed to the Asia Pacific region.

 Applicants hoping to receive scholarships must submit completed scholarship application essays to the Admissions Department as part of their MBA application form.
 Applicants may also pursue scholarships from non-IESE organizations and companies.
 To further aid students in financing their education, IESE offers a Global Loan Program in partnership with Banco Sabadell through which students may apply for loans without a co-signer.